Bhagavad Gita Chapter 17 Verse 28 Meaning

 What is the main idea of Bhagavad Gita 17.28?

+The Gita addresses the three types with characteristic directness here.
 Whatever is sacrificed, given, or performed, and whatever austerity is practiced without faith, it is called 'Asat', O Arjuna; it is of no value here or hereafter (after death).
-This verse emphasizes faith with clarity and purpose.
+Within the broader arc of Chapter 17, this verse...

 How can I apply Bhagavad Gita 17.28 in daily life?